+STATE OF NEW YORK

+STATE TAX COMMISSION

+In the Matter of the Petition

+of

+Nicholas J. Tortorello

+AFFIDAVIT OF MAILING

-for Redetermination of a Deficiency or for Refund of Personal Income Tax under Article 22 : of the Tax Law for the Year 1982.
+for Redetermination of a Deficiency or Revision: of a Determination or Refund of Personal Income Tax under Article(s) 22 of the Tax Law: for the Year 1982.

+State of New York: